SeasoulChris/apollo/README.md

    * It's OK to use `from package import Type` and `import package as alias` statements.
    * Each section should be in alphabetical order.

-1. Python script and package name convention: **lower_case_with_underscores**.
-1. Filter early, filter often.
-1. Cascade simple transformations, instead of making a huge complicate one.
-1. All transformations should be repeatable and consistant.
-The process and even the executor could fail any time, then the Spark will try to re-allocate the task to other peers.
-So be careful about letting `flatMap()` and `flatMapValues()` work with "yield" mappers.
-Because it's stateful, if a task failed unexpectedly, the pipeline have no idea about how to recover.
 1. Reading record header is much faster than reading record, if you can do significant filtering on records according to its header, do it.
 1. Use `absl.flags` for script argument. refer to